 The company reports $42 billion in written premiums.

 Since 2014, GEICO (a Berkshire Hathaway Group’s company) has been the second-largest private insurer, with a market share of 13%.

 21. Progressive is the third-largest private auto insurer in the U.S. with a market share of 11%

 The top three insuring companies have a combined market share of over 40%.

 The insurance industry continues to grow around the world.
 It manages to keep overall profitability even in times of turbulent global economy.

 The car insurance market will no doubt be affected by the digitalization of our lives.
 One important factor that will change car insurance is the introduction of autonomous vehicles.
+So far, Tesla is the leader but Google’s Waymo doesn’t lack behind.
+In 2019 there were 600 autonomous Waymo cars and more have been ordered.
 When this happens we may see a shift in the coverage from the individual to the vehicle itself.